 Ingrid D. Rowland is a professor, based in Rome, at the University of Notre Dame School of Architecture.
 A frequent contributor to The New York Review of Books, she is the author of The Culture of the High Renaissance: Ancients and Moderns in Sixteenth-Century Rome and The Scarith of Scornello: A Tale of Renaissance Forgery.
 She has also published a translation of Vitruvius’ Ten Books of Architecture and a history of Villa Taverna, the US ambassador’s residence in Rome.
 Her new book is From Pompeii: The Afterlife of a Roman Town.

 Timothy Snyder is Housum Professor of History at Yale and the author of Bloodlands: Europe Between Hitler and Stalin.
 This month, he is to deliver a Philippe Roman Lecture on the origins of the Holocaust at the London School of Economics.
 (March 2014)

-Jonathan Zimmerman is Professor of Education and History at the Steinhardt School of Culture, Education, and Human Development at NYU.
-His new book, Too Hot to Handle: A Global History of Sex Education, will be published in February 2015.
-(December 2014)
+Jonathan Zimmerman is Professor of Education and History at the Steinhardt School of Culture, Education, and Human Development at New York University.
+His new book is Too Hot to Handle: A Global History of Sex Education.
+(March 2015)